 An offloading system for deliveries must be included in the RAMS and signed off.
 Delivery routes must be defined and respected.

-• Link to GBL6A form for Delivery and Removal of materials
+• Link to SAM3A form for Delivery and Removal of materials (add link)

 All persons exposed to risk of fall whilst loading or unloading delivery vehicles must be adequately protected by fall arrest or fall prevention equipment.